-If you’re 65 and receive Social Security, you’ll be automatically enrolled in what’s known as “Original Medicare.”
-It’s divided into two parts: Part A, which covers hospital stays; and Part B, which covers doctor visits and outpatient services.
+If you’re 65 and already receiving Social Security benefits, you’ll be automatically enrolled in what’s known as “Original Medicare.”
+It’s divided into two parts: Part A, which covers hospital stays; and Part B, which covers doctor visits and outpatient services.1

-If you want coverage for your prescriptions, you must purchase a Medicare Part D drug plan separately from a private insurance company.
-You can also purchase a Medicare Supplement plan, which helps fill in the gaps that Original Medicare doesn’t pay for (such as deductibles and copays).
+If you want coverage for your prescriptions, you must purchase a Medicare Part D drug plan separately from a private insurance company.3 You can also purchase a Medicare Supplement plan, which can help cover areas that Original Medicare doesn’t pay for (such as deductibles and copays).

-Medicare Advantage plans, offered by private insurance companies, are also available with Medicare eligibility in Florida.
+Medicare Advantage plans, which are offered by private insurance companies, are an alternative options available to those eligible for Medicare.
 Generally, Medicare Advantage rolls Medicare Part A and Part B into one plan.
-Most plans also include Part D drug coverage.
-Vision, dental, and hearing coverage are also included in some plans.
-Over 1.9 million Floridians have chosen to enroll in Medicare Advantage.
+Most plans also include Part D drug coverage and may also include vision, dental, and/or hearing coverage.4 In 2020, more than 2.2 million Floridians elected to enroll in a Medicare Advantage plan.2